MuesliSwapTeam/did-dex-layer/README.md

 ### Atala PRISM Authenticanion Framework & On-chain Orderbook Smart Contracts  (Milestone 2)

 The directory contains two parts.
 The first part is the connection to the DID plafrom that allows for the minting of DID NFTs.
 The second part is a modified orderbook DEX contract that asks a user to present a DID NFT when withdrawing funds from the swap smart contract (i.e. after an order is matched or the user cancels his order).
 This ensures that only users can swap/withdraw funds that have a valid DID authentication.
 The first part is based on the authentication tool developed ion [Atala Prism Voting Project](https://projectcatalyst.io/funds/10/f10-atala-prism-launch-ecosystem/dao-governance-x-atala-prism-by-muesliswap) and modified for use in this codebase.
 The second part is a new orderbook contract with added DID layer specifically developed for this project.
+As the Atala Prism project has been retired by IOHK we added an additional script to create blackbox NFTs that can be used.
+This script can be found in `src/did_example_mint`.

 ### Protocol Explanation
 This section provides a brief explanation of how the DID (Decentralized Identifier) layer functions.
 Anyone can place a trade by locking funds with the correct datum at the smart contract address.
 However, to withdraw or cancel an open position, a valid DID NFT (Non-Fungible Token) must be presented.
 For example, when a user initiates a transaction and later decides to cancel it, they must present the DID NFT during the cancellation process.
 The smart contract verifies that the policy ID of the DID NFT matches the policy ID of the DID minting tool.
 Since a "centralized entity" is responsible for verifying and issuing the DID, this validation can be conducted reliably.
 When a transaction is matched with another transaction, the funds remain in the contract until the user withdraws them.
 To do so, the user must use the cancel redeemer, which again requires presenting a valid DID NFT.
 The key benefit of this approach is that while anyone can participate in the protocol, only users who have verified their identity through the DID system will be able to withdraw funds.
 This ensures a layer of security and accountability within the protocol.